Shutdown of ABS-CBN broadcasting: "Chilling effect"

-Media experts noted that the shutdown of ABS-CBN has had a chilling effect on newsrooms in the country.
+Media experts noted that the shutdown of ABS-CBN had a chilling effect on newsrooms in the country.
 Journalism professor Rolando Tolentino defines "chilling effect" as the discouragement of free speech and other legal rights via legal sanction.
 According to the Center for Media Freedom and Responsibility, after the shutdown, fear had taken over some newsrooms resulting in reluctance to do investigative reports.
 Journalism professor Danilo Arao said the chilling effect caused coverage by some media outlets to become skewed to favor the President Duterte administration and its supporters.